El salvador Country Commercial Guide

 Last published date:

 U.S. companies interested in finding representatives or distributors should look for ways of adding value to the relationship, such as supporting local marketing efforts to increase potential sales and providing training to the sales force or technical staff.
-U.S. products are highly accepted in the Salvadoran market.
+U.S. products are highly accepted and preferred in the Salvadoran market.
 The critical purchasing factors are price, quality, and post-sale service.
 However, each sector has its unique characteristics and techniques.

 Trade Promotion and Advertising

-In print media, there are six newspapers with a total daily circulation estimated at over 300,000.
-El Diario de Hoy and La Prensa Gráfica are the leading dailies with nationwide coverage with 65% of the total circulation, followed by Diario El Mundo and CoLatino.
-El Diario de Hoy and La Prensa Grafica have sister publications aimed at a more visual audience with stories that feature larger photos and shorter texts.
-El Diario de Hoy has sensationalist Más!, and La Prensa Gráfica has both El Gráfico (sports), and Mi Chero (daily news).
-Additionally, El Heraldo de Oriente and El Pais are smaller publications reporting news from the eastern and western parts of the country.
-In October 2020, the Government of El Salvador launched Diario El Salvador, the first newspaper founded by the government, with a daily circulation of around 60,000.
+In print media, there are three newspapers with a combined daily circulation of over 250,000.
+El Diario de Hoy and La Prensa Gráfica are the leading dailies with nationwide coverage, with 80% and 65%, respectively, of the total circulation, followed by Diario El Salvador (the country’s first government-founded newspaper), Diario El Mundo, and Diario CLatino.
+El Diario de Hoy and La Prensa Grafica have sister publications aimed at a more visual audience, featuring stories with larger photos and shorter texts.
+El Diario de Hoy has a separate sensationalist tabloid Más!, and La Prensa Gráfica has both El Gráfico (sports) and Mi Chero (daily news).

-El Faro, Revista Factum, GatoEncerrado, and La Pagina are popular web-based newspapers.
-In addition, the American Chamber of Commerce, the Chamber of Commerce and Industry, and other trade organizations circulate monthly magazines with paid advertising.
-Magazines with regional reach such as Estrategia y Negocios, El Economista Regional, SUMMA, and Central America Today are preferred advertising vehicles for economic and business groups.
+El Faro, Revista Factum, and Gato Encerrado are popular web-based news outlets.
+Additionally, El Heraldo de Oriente and El País are digital newspapers reporting news from the eastern and western parts of the country.
+Government-aligned digital outlets such as La Página, Última Hora, and Diario 1 maintain a certain degree of audience appeal by producing short pieces focused largely on government programs.
+The American Chamber of Commerce, the Chamber of Commerce and Industry, and other trade organizations circulate monthly magazines with paid advertising.
+Magazines with regional reach, such as Estrategia y Negocios, El Economista Regional, and SUMMA, are preferred advertising vehicles for economic and business groups.

 The U.S. Commercial Service offers customized solutions to help U.S. exporters, particularly small and medium-sized businesses, successfully expand exports to new markets.
 Our global network of trade specialists will work one-on-one with U.S. exporters through every step of the exporting process.
 To learn more about U.S. government trade promotion resources for new and experienced exporters, please visit Export Solutions.